Prerequisites

 It is critical that you store an exact copy of the .env file in a secure location.
 Your encryption and secure keys are located in this file, and you can lose access to passwords and more if this file is lost.

-- When both files are residing within the directory, run the command:
+When both files are residing within the directory, run the command to start your Hudu instance:

 sudo docker compose up -d